-Staff seeks board approval of the Authority's Statement of Investment Policy (Policy) for fiscal year (FY) 2021/22.
-Staff also seeks board approval for the delegation of authority to the Treasurer to invest the Authority's funds for FY 2021/22, pursuant to the Government Code of the State of California (California Government Code).
-The Authority's funds are invested with those of the Metropolitan Water District, and the proposed revisions are consistent with the California Government Code and Metropolitan's Investment Policy.
+Staff seeks board approval of the Authority's Statement of Investment Policy (Policy) for fiscal year (FY) 2022/23.
+Staff also seeks board approval for the delegation of authority to the Treasurer to invest the Authority's funds for FY 2022/23, pursuant to the Government Code of the State of California (California Government Code).
+The Authority's funds are invested with those of the Metropolitan Water District, and the attached policy is consistent with the California Government Code and Metropolitan's Investment Policy.